minhquanvu0604/segmentation-module/README.md

-# Infer the model in Cpp (POSTPONED)
+# Infer the model in Cpp
 Inference in Cpp so it can be integrated with MVPS nodelet system.

-## Making model_inference a catkin package
+model_inference is a catkin package nly for easy discovery inside a catkin workspace, the package doesn't depend on ROS

-Only for easy discovery inside a catkin workspace, the package doesn't depend on ROS
+model_inference/src/predict and predict_main.cpp: C++ equivalent of deeplabv3_apples/predict.py

 ## (POSTPONED) Making model_inference a cpp codebass without catkin - CMakeLists_non_catkin.txt